About

 Authentic Shotokan karate, taught one student at a time.

-I am a second-degree black belt (Nidan) in traditional Shotokan karate, with my training rooted in the Shotokan Karate of America (SKA) tradition.
-After years of dedicated practice, I now offer private and semi-private instruction from a focused training space in San Diego.
+Val Kucherenko is a second-degree black belt (Nidan) in traditional Shotokan karate, rooted in the Shotokan Karate of America (SKA) tradition with international training experience across SKA and SKIF lineages.
+He now offers private and semi-private instruction from a focused training space in San Diego.

-Because I work with one student or a small group at a time, every session is personal.
-There is time for correction, repetition, and the kind of attention that is impossible in a crowded room.
+Private instruction allows students to progress in a focused, distraction-free environment.
+Working with one student or a small group at a time leaves room for real correction, repetition, and the kind of attention that is impossible in a crowded room.

 Lineage & Instructors